harding/old-docs-history-bitcoin.org/en/developer-guide.md

 These messages are signed by a specific ECDSA private key that only Satoshi Nakamoto, Gavin Andressn, and Theymos control.

-**Resource:** More details about the structure of messages and full list of message types can be found at the [Protocol Specification](https://en.bitcoin.it/wiki/Protocol_specification) page of the Bitcoin Wiki.
+**Resource:** More details about the structure of messages and a complete list of message types can be found at the [Protocol Specification](https://en.bitcoin.it/wiki/Protocol_specification) page of the Bitcoin Wiki.

 {% endautocrossref %}